dracut-crypt-ssh/dracut-crypt-ssh/README.md

 # 2. Installation

 We recommend installation via packages, or build manually if unavailable.
-You are encouraged to get in contact with us if you are able to provide packages for other distributions.
+You are encouraged to get in contact with us via [GitHub issues](https://github.com/dracut-crypt-ssh/dracut-crypt-ssh/issues) if you are able to provide packages for other distributions.

 ## 2.1.
-Installation from packages
+Installation from packages on Fedora/RHEL/CentOS

 We currently provide packages for RHEL+CentOS 7 as well as Fedora 22+ via a [COPR repository](https://copr.fedorainfracloud.org/coprs/rbu/dracut-crypt-ssh/).